rodolfodpk/go-crablet/README.md

 # go-crablet

-A Go library for event sourcing, inspired by Sara Pellegrini's Dynamic Consistency Boundary (DCB) pattern. go-crablet enables you to build event-driven systems with:
+A Go library for event sourcing, exploring concepts inspired by Sara Pellegrini's Dynamic Consistency Boundary (DCB) pattern. go-crablet enables you to build event-driven systems with:

 - **Batch projection**: Project multiple states using a single streamlined PostgreSQL query with native streaming
-- **DCB-style consistency**: Optimistic locking using the same query combination scope for projection and append
+- **DCB-inspired consistency**: Optimistic locking using the same query combination scope for projection and append
 - **Streaming**: Memory-efficient event processing for large event streams
 - **Flexible queries**: Tag-based, OR-combined queries for cross-entity invariants

 ## Key Features

-- **DCB-compliant decision models**: Project multiple states and build append conditions in one step
+- **DCB-inspired decision models**: Project multiple states and build append conditions in one step
 - **Single streamlined query**: Efficiently project all relevant states using PostgreSQL's native streaming via pgx
 - **Optimistic concurrency**: Append events only if no conflicting events have appeared within the same query combination scope
 - **Streaming**: Process events row-by-row, suitable for millions of events
 - **PostgreSQL-backed**: Uses PostgreSQL for robust, concurrent event storage

-## DCB Pattern in Go
+## Exploring the DCB Pattern in Go

-The Dynamic Consistency Boundary (DCB) pattern lets you:
+We're learning about the Dynamic Consistency Boundary (DCB) pattern by exploring how to:
 - Define projections ("decision models") that provide the data business rules need
 - Project all relevant state in a single query
 - Build a combined append condition for optimistic locking